-The officer injured was moved out of the intensive care unit and is expected to be hospitalized for the "foreseeable future" according to Pueblo Police.
 The officer injured was identified as Jonathan Bell.
-He has been employee with the department since September of 2017.
+He has been employed with the department since September of 2017.

 The suspect was identified as 28-year-old Michael Wray Hensley of Pueblo.